NGarate/internxt-sync/README.md

 # WebDAV Backup

 A simple, fast, and efficient tool for backing up files to a WebDAV server.
-This tool works with both Node.js and Bun runtimes, with enhanced performance when using Bun.
+Built with Bun for maximum performance.

 ## Features